helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 Some discussions are already opened to move this with a software signature from an ECC derivated key negotiated with Helium Packet Router for a given period of time.

+- Witness could be selected also in regard of their location.
+For exemple we could get a priority on the witnesses comming from the longest distance to offer an advantage to the hotpost offering the larger coverage.

 # Deployment Impact

 Oracle PoC rewarding code needs to be modified to take this into consideration.
 Deployment is global, Hotspots are not impacted.

 # Success Metrics